The Pentacon Six System

 Image Quality

-If you must have ultimate image quality and the ability to make massive enlargements, using film as the originating medium is still the way to go (at the time of writing!)
+If you must have ultimate image quality and the ability to make massive enlargements, using film as the originating medium is probably still the way to go in 2017.

 You may choose (like me) to shoot film, but print digitally.